 - Stimulate ethical research practices in general.

-Members of BETCHIE
+Members of BETHCIE

 The first step in the review procedure of your planned research with human participants is to do the online Self-Check.
 The online Self-Check tells you whether your research requires a full ethics review.
 If the Self-Check concludes that your research does not require an ethics review, you will receive an email containing your Self-Check, together with a statement by the BETHCIE that your research complies with the Code Of Ethics of the Faculty of Science.
 You can then start your research.